-Street: For the purposes of this Ordinance and for determining minimum road frontage requirements, a street is considered to be any public way maintained by public authority, except a limited access highway, or a private road fifty (50) feet in width, or a private road shown on a recordable plan, approved by the Project Review Board.
-Approval of a private road or minimum road frontage requirements shall in no way be construed to imply acceptance by the Town of Freeport for purposes of maintenance, improvements, or other Town services.
+Street: For the purposes of this Ordinance and for determining minimum road frontage requirements, a street is considered to be any public way maintained by public authority, except a limited access highway, or a private right-of-way fifty (50) feet in width, or a private road shown on a recordable plan, approved by the Project Review Board.
+Approval of a subdivision containing a private road or minimum road frontage requirements shall in no way be construed to imply acceptance by the Town of Freeport for purposes of public maintenance, improvements, or other Town services.